Kshitizkhandel/ASR/README.md

 # Wav2Vec2
 **Objective**:
 The objective is to perform Automatic Speech Recognition using wav2vec2 .
-The Model decodes turkish audio taken from crowd sources
-Common Voice dataset into text.
+The Model decodes turkish audio taken from crowd sourced, Common Voice dataset into text.